bhaktashivani/Goodreads-Data-Analysis/README.md

 This file has a function rate_distribution(data), which plots a histogram to show the rating distribution for the books.

 ### deadAuthor.py
+This file has a function deadAuthors() which plots the garph whether dead or live author has higher rating

 ### plot_books_written.py
+This file has a function plot_books_written() which plots the garoh of top author books count

 ### triPlot.py
+This file has a function rating_distribution(path) which plots rating versus 1.ratings count 2.text reviews count 3.pages count.